-Logic Taps Juanes for '1-800-273-8255' Remix
+Logic Taps Juanes For '1-800-273-8255' Remix

 1-800-273-8255 is the phone number for the National Suicide Prevention Lifeline.

-Check out the new version of the track, which contains explicit language, now at Radio.com.
+Check out the new version of the track, which contains explicit language:

+Logic performs 99.7 NOW’s ‘Poptopia’ concert, along with Taylor Swift, Ed Sheeran and more at the SAP Center in San Jose on Saturday, December 2nd.

+©2017 CBS Local Media, a division of CBS Radio Inc. All rights reserved.